What is an ELD?

 - Reclassification of time.
 Drivers cannot reclassify drive time with ELDs.
 AOBRDs allowed reclassification of drive time to yard move or personal conveyance at any time.

-- Reassigning driving events.
-AOBRDs allowed reassigning driving events to any drivers.
-With ELDs, you can only reassign driving events to co-drivers.
+- Reassigning trips.
+AOBRDs allowed reassigning trips to any drivers.
+With ELDs, you can only reassign trips to co-drivers.

 - Log edits.
 ELDs expressly require notes for all log edits, while AOBRD didn’t have any such requirement.